jeog/TOSDataBridge/README.md

 - */python*

-    Files relevant to the python Wrapper.
+    Files relevant to the python wrapper.

 - */sigs* The detached signature for each binary; sha256 checksums for binaries, signatures, and the jeog.dev public key